In Tokyo, social platforms help the Pandemic Olympics shine

 But ILONA MAHER?
 Few knew of the 24-year-old rugby player from Vermont who might very well be TikTok’s breakout star of the Olympics.
 Posting while wearing a red, white and blue bucket hat, the self-deprecating 5-foot-10, 200-pound nursing school graduate read an article that called her ”the thirsty Olympian” and ran with it.

-Maher uses a #beastbeautybrains campaign and hopes her videos spread body image positivity, bring more attention to the sport of rugby, and, most importantly, land her some endorsement deals.
+Maher uses a (hash)beastbeautybrains campaign and hopes her videos spread body image positivity, bring more attention to the sport of rugby, and, most importantly, land her some endorsement deals.

 ”As a female athlete in an emerging sport, I don’t make a lot of money, so I do hope it opens the doors for brand deals,” Maher says.
 As for the message she’s trying to send young girls: ”It’s OK to take up space.
 You can be so many things, a beast on the rugby field, a beauty whenever, and have as much brains as the smartest person out there.”